Helping you find your way

 I can put on my careers guidance hat if you're searching for greater satisfaction and meaning in the working part of your life.

 So who and what do you need most?
 A counsellor to help you face and work through distress and/or roadblocks on your journey?
 A relaxation skills and self help facilitator?
 Or someone to help you find your way out of a musty career corner?
-The Support page says more about how each approach may help and we would discuss how to best address your needs and goals should we meet.
+The Support page says more about how each approach could help and we’d discuss how to best address your needs and goals when we meet.

 Issues and possibilities

 Sometimes, despite our best efforts, we just get stuck.
-Here are some of the sticky issues I've helped people work with over the years.
+Here are some of the sticky issues I've helped people work through over the years as a counsellor, careers adviser and autogenic therapist.

 + Anxiety, worry and stress are frequent visitors.

 + Then there's depression.
-Being lost in a dark and lonely place.
+Being lost in a dark, lonely and hopeless place.

 + Loss of loved ones.
 Loss of meaning.
 Loss of identity.
 Loss of confidence.
 Loss of direction.